jpcs/transform.xq/README.md

 * $params as function() as item()\*?: An rbtree.xq map of parameters passed to the mode,  or the empty sequence.
 Can be constructed by tfm:param#2 and tfm:param#3.

- If reflection capabilites are not supported by your XQuery  implementation.
 #### Params

 * name as  xs:string\*: The name(s) used in the %tfm:rule() annotation in the functions for the mode to construct.